sciZer0/7/v/README.md

 In turn, the new consensus mechanism involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge Proor (ZKP or simply ZK) technologies.

+A blockchain of this sort might be the 1st one to achieve the market capitalization of $20 trillion.

  <br><br>